Short / Mini Annapurna Circuit trek with Tilicho Lake.

 Day 12: Thorung Phedi high camp to Muktinath (3760 m.)
 8-9 hours walk.

 Today is a long day and we start at 5 am.
 Another two hours or so later we finally get to the pass with its

-Plethora of prayer flags and excellent views.
-After a quick stop to take photos, rehydrate, we will start the steep decent to the remote but sizable town of Muktinath for our well-earned overnight stay.
+A plethora of prayer flags and excellent views.
+After a quick stop to take photos, rehydrate, we will start the steep descent to the remote but sizable town of Muktinath for our well-earned overnight stay.

 Day 13: Muktinath to Jomsom (2,700 m.)
 6-7 hours walk.

 Today we descend from Muktinath to Jomsom with Mount Nilgiri on to the east and Mount Tukuche and Mount Dhaulagiri in front of us on the hike to Jomsom.

 Day 14: Jomsom to Pokhara by flight.

 Free day in Jomsom to chill out or go shopping.

 We will spend the morning chilling out in this lovely Lakeside town and take the afternoon flight back to Kathmandu.

 Depending on your departure time, you can chill out or go souvenir shopping